Potted plant too much water

 Article for :Beginner and plant killerExperienced plant lover

-How can I tell if my plant has been over-watered?
+How do I know if my plant has been over-watered?

-Like drought, overwatering can be fatal to plants.
+drought, over-watering can be fatal to plants.
 When there's too much water in the soil, there' s no room for oxygen.
-Roots rot and, if you do nothing to save them, your plant may die.
+Roots rot and, if you do nothing to save them, your plant could die.

 Before intervening, you need to check whether your plant is suffering from excess water.
 There are several signs that indicate over-watering:

-Excess water attracts pests such as midges and mealy bugs.
+Excessive water attracts pests such as soil midges and mealy bugs.
 Excessive humidity also encourages the development of fungi.
-If you spot them on the stem, leaves or surface of the pot, there's no doubt: you've drowned your plant.
+If you spot them on the stem, leaves or surface of the pot, there's no doubt about it: you've drowned your plant.

 After a few hours in the shade and in the open air, the soil will be dry.
 You can then return the plant to its container.
 This technique avoids the stress of repotting.
 But it is sometimes insufficient.

-Intervention level 2: Repotting if the soil is too soggy
+Intervention level 2: Repot if the soil is too soggy

 Exceptionally, you can remove all the soil from the roots before repotting.
 Photo by Scot Nelson / Flickr